La Liga: Cristiano Ronaldo faces a three-match ban

-Already trailing league leaders Atletico by three points, Madrid's star forward Ronaldo now faces three-match ban
+Already trailing league leaders Atletico Madrid by three points in the league, Real Madrid's star forward Cristiano Ronaldo now faces three-match ban

 Madrid: Real Madrid star Cristiano Ronaldo has been handed a three-match ban following his sending-off in Sunday's Primera Division draw with Athletic Bilbao.